fire2a/documentacion/docs/qgis-cookbook/README.md

 ### Getting Help

 First, make sure that you have updated QGIS, our plugin (Fire Analytics Processing-Toolbox) and your Operating System (eg. Linux, Windows, MacOS).
 Then restart your computer and try again.
-If the problem persists, follow the next steps to report your issue[here](https://github.com/fire2a/fire-analytics-qgis-processing-toolbox-plugin/issues):
+If the problem persists, follow the next steps to report your issue [here](https://github.com/fire2a/fire-analytics-qgis-processing-toolbox-plugin/issues):

 1. Identify your operating system, plugin, and QGIS version:
    - **Operating System:** [Specify your OS version here]